-In considering the nature of the services provided by Deloitte & Touche, LLP, the Audit Committee determined that such services were compatible with the provision of independent audit services.
-The Audit Committee discussed these services with Deloitte & Touche, LLP and Management to determine that they were permitted under the rules and regulations concerning auditor independence promulgated by the SEC to implement the Sarbanes-Oxley Act of 2002, as well as the Public Company Accounting Oversight Board.
-The Audit Committee requires that all services performed by Deloitte & Touche, LLP be pre-approved prior to the services being performed.
-During the fiscal years ended December 31, 2018 and 2017, all services were pre-approved in accordance with these procedures.
+In considering the nature of the services provided by BDO USA, LLP and Deloitte & Touche, LLP, the Audit Committee determined that such services were compatible with the provision of independent audit services.

+The Audit Committee discussed these services with BDO USA, LLP and Deloitte & Touche, LLP and management to determine that they were permitted under the rules and regulations concerning auditor independence promulgated by the SEC to implement the Sarbanes-Oxley Act of 2002, as well as the Public Company Accounting Oversight Board.
+The Audit Committee required that all services performed by BDO USA, LLP and Deloitte & Touche, LLP be pre-approved prior to the services being performed.
+During the fiscal years ended December 31, 2020 and 2019, all services by BDO USA, LLP and DeloitteTouche, LLP, respectively, were pre-approved in accordance with these procedures, and the Audit Committee continues to require that all services performed by BDO USA, LLP be pre-approved in accordance with these procedures prior to the services being performed.

-THE BOARD OF DIRECTORS RECOMMENDS A VOTE "For" Proposal 2.
+THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" THE AUDITOR RATIFICATION PROPOSAL.